allora-network/alloraRAGmodel/README.md

 ## Spec (updated 2/20/25)

 We instantiated a pinecone vector database under the name 'alloraproduction' under the Q&A chat project.
 Within the database, we have vectorized our data using the openai text-embedding-3-large model resulting in a database of 3072 dimension vectors.
+We created a langchain model chain where

 We used fastapi to connect to a POST endpoint that: